xankmoney/whitepaper/xank-white-paper_en.md

 ### **A brief history of the IMF’s SDR**

 The SDR is an international reserve asset created by the IMF in 1969 to supplement the reserves of the member countries.
-As of September 2017, 204.2 billion SDRs[^5] (\$291 billion USD equivalent) had been created and allocated to the member states.
+As of September 2017, 204.2 billion SDRs<sup id="a5">[5](#f5)</sup> (\$291 billion USD equivalent) had been created and allocated to the member states.
 SDRs are freely interchangeable for other participant currencies.

 The SDR was created as a supplementary international reserve asset within the context of the Bretton Woods fixed exchange rate system, where participating countries needed official reserves in the form of government or central bank holdings of gold and widely internationally accepted currencies in order to establish and maintain a fixed and balanced exchange rate.
 The expansion of international trade and finance was impaired, however, as there was an inadequate international supply and reserve of the two key reserve assets: gold and the U.S. dollar.
 This prompted the international community to decide on the creation of a new international reserve asset that was to operate under the auspices of the IMF.